D-X-Y/NATS-Bench/README.md

 This facilitates a much larger community of researchers to focus on developing better NAS algorithms in a more comparable and computationally effective environment.

-**You can use `pip install nats_bench` to install the library of NATS-Bench.**
+**You can use `pip install nats_bench` to install the library of NATS-Bench.** or install from source by `python setup.py install`.

-If you are seeking how to re-create NATS-Bench from scratch or reproduce benchmarked results, please see [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects/blob/master/docs/NATS-Bench.md#how-to-re-create-nats-bench-from-scratch).
+If you are seeking how to re-create NATS-Bench from scratch or reproduce benchmarked results, please see [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects/blob/main/docs/NATS-Bench.md#how-to-re-create-nats-bench-from-scratch).

-If you have questions, please ask at [here](https://github.com/D-X-Y/AutoDL-Projects/issues) or email me :)
+If you have questions, please ask at [here](https://github.com/D-X-Y/AutoDL-Projects/issues) or [email me](mailto:dongxuanyi888@gmail.com) :)

 ## Preparation and Download

 In NATS-Bench, we (create and) use three image datasets -- CIFAR-10, CIFAR-100, and ImageNet16-120.
 For more details, please see Sec-3.2 in [the NATS-Bench paper](https://arxiv.org/pdf/2009.00437.pdf).
 To download these three datasets, please find them at [Google Drive](https://drive.google.com/drive/folders/1T3UIyZXUhMmIuJLOBMIYKAsJknAtrrO4?usp=sharing).
-To create the `ImageNet16-120` PyTorch dataset, please call [AutoDL-Projects/lib/datasets/ImageNet16](https://github.com/D-X-Y/AutoDL-Projects/blob/master/lib/datasets/get_dataset_with_transform.py#L168), by using:
+To create the `ImageNet16-120` PyTorch dataset, please call [AutoDL-Projects/lib/datasets/ImageNet16](https://github.com/D-X-Y/AutoDL-Projects/blob/main/lib/datasets/get_dataset_with_transform.py#L168), by using:
 ```
 train_data = ImageNet16(root, True , train_transform, 120)
 test_data  = ImageNet16(root, False, test_transform , 120)